Dana White Analyzes MMA Landscape After UFC 292 In Boston

 Ian Garry further cemented his rise in the UFC welterweight division with a decision victory over Neil Magny.
 The 25-year-old won his sixth straight fight and could see a quick turnaround for his next fight.

-White told reporters that Steven Thompson, the veteran fighter who Garry called out after the win, turned down a fight against the young welterweight could return at Madison Square Garden in November.
+White told reporters that Stephen Thompson — the veteran fighter who Garry called out after Saturday’s win — turned down a fight against the young welterweight, who could return at Madison Square Garden in November.

 Story continues below advertisement

-In the middleweight division, former UFC champion Chris Weidman suffered a loss after a two-year absence with a leg break.
-White asked what he would ask Weidman to do regarding his future.
+In the middleweight division, former UFC champion Chris Weidman suffered a loss after a two-year absence following a gruesome leg break.
+White was asked what he would suggest Weidman does with his future.

-“I think he should retire,” White suggested.
+“I think he should retire,” White said.
 “I would say, ‘Chris, I love you.
-Please, please retire.'”
+Please, please retire.’ “

+The pair of final bouts for “The Ultimate Fighter” came to play, as well, with the “Fight of the Night” going to Brad Katona and Cody Gibson.

 Story continues below advertisement